HariSekhon/Knowledge-Base/mac.md

 echo "Daddy is the greatest" | say
 ```

-Try different voices, list them like this
+Try different voices, list them like this:

 ```shell
 say -v ?